zuozhenggh/learning-library/data-management-library/goldengate/migrate-oracle-atp/migration/migration.md

 	_RECAP:_ So far, we have configured two extract processes.
 EXTPRIM is capturing change data and INITLOAD captured every row of the source seven tables.
 Now we need to create two replicat processes for these two extracts.

-## **Step 7**: Configure the Initial-Load Replicat at the Target Database.
+## **Task 7**: Configure the Initial-Load Replicat at the Target Database.

 1. The process for initial load replication is simple and easy to configure.
-There are four types of Replicats supported by GoldenGate Services.
+There are four types of Replicats supported by OCI GoldenGate.
 Go to the Replicat part and click on the **+** icon to create our replicat process on the overview page,

 	![](/images/3.goldengate_repload_0.png)